alediscoveringcoding/CTF-AC-Quals/pwn/Baby-bof/Readme.md

 ![alt text](image.png)

 My first pwn challange that made sense.
+Before this challange i watched a yt video avout how ret to win works https://www.youtube.com/watch?v=E4ZWJsGySoY&t=334s&ab_channel=CryptoCat and this video made clear a lot of things.

 The first step was to download the binary and perform a basic analysis to understand what we were dealing with though file baby: ELF 64-bit LSB executable... then i did a checksec ad there was no PIE or other things active.

 I opened the binary in a decompiler to analyze it.